zanac/tv-transmission/README.md

 built on [Turbo Vision (magiblot/tvision)](https://github.com/magiblot/tvision), written in C++17.

+Actually i use a fork https://github.com/zanac/tvision (i proposed a PR for insert a new widget the Transmission need)

 It talks to `transmission-daemon` over its JSON RPC (HTTP, port 9091 by default), so no native Transmission library is needed — just libcurl for HTTP and nlohmann/json for parsing.